Schillingerkurs/schillingerkurs.github.io/_pages/data_projects.md

 ![1687158122065](image/data_projects/production_licenses_all.png) *Major extraction sides (blue) and public aviable mining licensese (red) on the African contient.*

-## Example mining activities and licenses in Sierra Leone
+## Example: mining activities and licenses in Sierra Leone

 The following interactiv map zooms in on Sierra Leone and lists details of mining licenses and existing measures of mining activities.